awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-multiple-war-files.md

 └── ROOT.war
 ```

 When you deploy a source bundle containing multiple WAR files to an AWS Elastic Beanstalk environment, each application is accessible from a different path off of the root domain name\.
-The preceding example includes three applications: `foo`, `bar`, and `ROOT`\. `ROOT.war` is a special filename that tells Elastic Beanstalk to run that application at the root domain, so that the three applications are available at `http://MyApplication.elasticbeanstalk.com/foo`, `http://MyApplication.elasticbeanstalk.com/bar`, and `http://MyApplication.elasticbeanstalk.com`\.
+The preceding example includes three applications: `foo`, `bar`, and `ROOT`\. `ROOT.war` is a special file name that tells Elastic Beanstalk to run that application at the root domain, so that the three applications are available at `http://MyApplication.elasticbeanstalk.com/foo`, `http://MyApplication.elasticbeanstalk.com/bar`, and `http://MyApplication.elasticbeanstalk.com`\.

 The source bundle can include only an optional `.ebextensions` folder and WAR files\.
 The `.ebextensions` folder can contain [configuration files](ebextensions.md) that customize the resources deployed to your environment\.